A Responsible Driving Attitude: Understanding The Consequences of ErrorsUpdated Nov. 25, 2020

 Three causes of crashes and collisions

 The underlying causes of crashes and collisions have been extensively studied, in an ongoing bid to reduce loss of life on our nation’s roads.
-According to National Highway Traffic Safety Administration (NHTSA) findings, the cause of any collision falls into one of three major categories:
+According to the National Highway Traffic Safety Administration (NHTSA) findings, the cause of any collision falls into one of three major categories:

 - Actions taken or not taken by the driver